wappulehti-apy/userlocation-api/README.md

 * api for setting and getting user locations based (authenticated)
 * api for sending messages to users based on a public_id and receiving responses (unauthenticated)

+Messages from clients are sent to users using a webhook and users can respond back with a hook to the api.

 # Deployment to Heroku (example)
 ### Prerequisites